Marske-by-the-Sea: Wapentake and borough

 The area was historically in the Langbaurgh Wapentake, also known as Cleveland.
 The village was part of a Cleveland namesake county under 1974 reforms until 1996 reforms.
 The 1974 reforms also placed the village under Langbaurgh borough, it was renamed Langbaurgh-on-Tees in 1988 and (since 1996) is named Redcar and Cleveland.

 County and riding

 The village's historic county is Yorkshire, in its North Riding.
 The North Riding County Council was established in 1889, the council was abolished in 1974.

 Constituency

-Marske is part of Redcar constituency and is represented by Conservative Jacob Young in the House of Commons.
+Marske is part of Redcar constituency and is represented by Labour (Co-op) MP Anna Turley in the House of Commons.

+Demographics

 Economy

 The majority of the residents of Marske do not work within the village, but work in nearby industry or in Middlesbrough or Redcar.

 Marske has a range of local shops and a mixture of light industries on the Industrial Estate notably label and barcode specialists Weyfringe.

 There is also small scale sea fishing using cobles and tractors from the beach.